-213. (1) Any person who, personally or through another person, during a plebiscite, directly or indirectly offers, procures, provides or promises to procure or provide money, office, employment, food, drink, gifts or prizes or other valuable consideration to induce a person to vote or refrain from voting is guilty of an offence.
+213. (1) Any person who, personally or through another person, during a plebiscite, directly or indirectly offers, procures, provides or promises to procure or provide money, office, employment, food, drink, gifts or prizes or other valuable consideration to induce a person to vote for or against a question or to refrain from voting is guilty of an offence.